Day 1: Saturday

 Day 8: Saturday

 Breakfast will be served between 7.30am and 8.30am.
-The bus will depart at 9.30am for Inverness Railway Station.
+The bus will depart at 9.00am for Inverness Railway Station unless alternative arrangements have been made.